DesenTao/baty.net-hugo/content/lifestack/index.md

 - [Keyboard Maestro][keyboardmaestro] – Macro wizardry.
 I wildly useful tool for automating things.
 I've also started using it as my text snippet expander and it works great for that, too.
+- [Tinderbox][tinderbox] -- "The Tool For Notes" indeed.
+And so much more.

 ## Photography
 ### Software
+- [Lightroom CC](https://www.adobe.com/products/photoshop-lightroom.html) -- I hate the idea of keeping my library in the cloud, but love having everything available everywhere all the time.
 - [Capture One Pro][captureone] – Photo library and Raw file editor.
 - Apple Photos - For iPhone shots and keepers exported from Capture One
 - [Photo Mechanic][photomechanic] – Ingesting, tagging, renaming photos from